 Post-election audit will bring porkies to light

-IT'S too much to hope this year's election campaign will be a "contest of ideas" or even a debate over the pros and cons of the parties' rival policies.
+It's too much to hope this year's election campaign will be a "contest of ideas" or even a debate over the pros and cons of the parties' rival policies.
 But one thing I confidently predict: there'll be endless arguing over the cost of promises and where the money will come from.

 For maybe 30 years the people who worry most about maintaining budget discipline - the econocrats in Treasury and Finance - have striven to discourage politicians from engaging in election bidding wars they don't know how they'll pay for.
 Last week this unending struggle took another lurch forward.